Baldwins Bluff and Serpentine Falls

 Once at the base of this trail continue downhill to the road into the Serpentine Falls carpark.

 There is an entry fee payable to enter Serpentine National Park ($15 per car) unless you have prepurchased a national park pass (single park or multi park is available).
-The Falls picnic area offers stunning views of the falls and a large natural rock pool (generally it is not advisable to swim here due to poor water quality).
-There are toilets, picnic facilities, barbecues and plenty of kangaroos for company.
+A short paved pathway leads you from the car park to the viewing platform where you can see the falls tumbling into a large pool.
+Swimming is not recommended due to poor water quality.
+The Falls do not flow over the warmer months and the surrounding rocks can be very slippery when wet.
+The Falls picnic area has toilets, picnic facilities, barbecues and plenty of kangaroos for company.

 Having done the 7 km one way Kittys Gorge Trail from Jarrahdale with the 6km Baldwin's Bluff loop added on we were pleased to have a car parked at the falls to shuttle us back to Jarrahdale.

-If you have time there are plenty of other things to do in and around Jarrahdale and Serpentine.
+If you have time there are plenty of other things to do on A day in the Country around Jarrahdale and Serpentine.